ajitpawar/Structura/Phase3/Architecture.md

 <b>Reasons:</b> A major architecture decision we made was to make our application a mobile app.
 We did this because we felt that the Android environment gave us the flexibility needed to create an app with multiple screens and data structures.
 Also, the syntax for UI styling is very familiar to our team.
 Morever, Android was chosen over iOS or Windows to make our app available to a larger market.

 <b>Good decision?:</b> Yes, we believe this was a very good decision since this level of immersive interactivity could not have been achieved with a web app
+##### Decision: Using singleton design pattern for overview styler.
+<b>Reasons:</b> We made this decsion because we needed to apply color to the title bar of the app in the overview screen.

+<b>Good decision?:</b> Yes, by doing this we eliminate the need to decode our structra app icon every time the activity changes.

+##### Decision: Use template method for the base activity.
+<b>Reasons:</b>: We used this design patter on the base activity because it is a  abstract acivity that handles common fuctionality like the navigation drawer.

+<b>Good decision?:</b> Yes, this reduced the code burden on the developer making changes to the base activity which allows us to make some good additions to out app such as navigation drawer.